nmmmnu/HM4/README.md

 `VSIMFLAT words 300 150 F C b BLOB 100`

-This command performs a similarity search on the "words" index using flat method, e.g. brute force.
+This command performs a similarity search on the "words" index using flat method (e.g. brute force)

+The result is 100% accurate, but might be slow.

 - **300** – dimensionality of the input query vector
 - **150** – dimensionality of the index (must match how the index was built)